It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 It's insulting, causes self-consciousness, embarrasses, and I believe the most qualified should get the job.

-On January 5th, the UC president Janet Naponitano sent letters to the University of California deans and department chairs, inviting them to attend seminars to quote, foster informed conversation about the best way to build and nurture a productive academic climate.
+On January 5th, the UC President Janet Napotatano sent letters to the University of California deans and department chairs inviting them to attend seminars to, quote, foster informed conversation about the best way to build and nurture a productive academic climate.

 That means keep your mouth shut and do not rock any boats.

-And this also story, the story also features definitions of and examples of microaggressions against students that cause them to experience fear.
+And this also story, this story also features definitions of and examples of microaggressions against students that cause them to experience fear.

 Each of these is said to be racist.